TomPace101/nanopore_diffusion/simproc/tutorial.rst

 A locator can be provided for request attribute that is specified as a "Path".

-The file structure for the data files starts at a designated "top folder", which can be indicated with the environment variable ``TOPFOLDER``.
+The file structure for the data files starts at a designated "top folder", which can be indicated with the environment variable ``DATAFOLDER``.
 If this environment variable is not defined, the top folder will be assumed (see module ``locators`` for the assumed location.)
 The top folder can also be changed at runtime.